overture-stack/prelude/README.md

 | E. Search (Elasticsearch, Maestro & Arranger-server) | Start Elasticsearch first, create index with mapping, then start arranger with matching configs |
 | F. Discovery (Stage, Arranger Components) | Replicate Stage image from demo portal.
 Keep this image specific to the Composer.|

-## Implementation Details

-- Commits for the first implementation will be pushed to the branch linked here
-- While progress will be reviewed and tracked on the pull request linked here.